leangjia/blender_docs/manual/animation/constraints/tracking/damped_track.rst

 Target
    :ref:`ui-data-id` used to select the constraint's target, and is not functional (red state) when it has none.
+   See :ref:`common constraint properties <rigging-constraints-interface-common-target>` for more information.

 Track Axis
    Once the owner object has had a Damped Track constraint applied to it,